Skip to Main Content

 Supporting Families to Co-create Better Futures

-At Pacific Lutheran College, we recognise that parents are a child’s first and most influential educators.
-We are committed to walking alongside families, fostering strong partnerships built on trust, communication and shared values.
+At Pacific Lutheran College, we deeply value the role of parents as a child’s first and most influential educators.
+We are committed to fostering strong, respectful partnerships with families, built on trust, shared values and open communication, as we walk together in nurturing each young person’s growth and development.

-Here you will find a range of resources, webinars and tools designed to support parents and caregivers on every step of the journey.
+This section of our site provides a range of practical resources, interactive webinars and helpful tools designed to support parents and caregivers at every stage of their child’s educational journey.

-Whether you're seeking practical strategies to support your child’s learning, insights into school life, or ways to connect with our College community, we’re here to walk alongside you.
+Whether you're seeking strategies to support learning at home, looking to better understand school life, or wanting to connect more deeply with our College community, we’re here to support you.

-Explore our interactive webinars, access helpful guides, and stay connected with the latest updates, because when families and schools partner together, young people flourish and we co-create better futures.
+Explore our curated webinars, access practical guides, and stay informed with the latest updates, because when families and schools partner with purpose, young people thrive and we can shape brighter futures together.

 Circle of Security 2025